CAAPIM/Xamarin-MAS-Foundation/Guides/COMMON_GUIDES.md

   - Single Sign-On
 - Securely access protected APIs that are configured with OAuth 2.0

-In this release, you get:
+The SDK contains:

-- MASFoundation framework with the above features
+- MASFoundation framework for iOS and Android with the above features
-- A sample app so you can test log in, log out, and invoke an API
+- A sample app for each framework so you can test log in, log out, and invoke an API
-- Steps to start MASFoundation using your own app
+- Steps to add MASFoundation an existing app
 - API reference documentation

 ::: alert info
-**Note**:  Your own UI framework (if you need to produce a fit & finished mobile app)
+**Note**:  You'll need your own UI framework for a fit & finished app
 :::

 ## Requirements